-Through multiple organizations and collaborations on and off campus, Kent State University ended 2019 as a more sustainable campus, and those who contributed to sustainable efforts worked hard to reduce the university’s carbon footprint leading to the university being honored with the Keep Ohio Beautiful award for Colleges and Universities.
+Through multiple organizations and collaborations on and off campus, Kent State University ended 2019 as a more sustainable campus.
+Those who contributed to sustainable efforts worked hard to reduce the university’s carbon footprint leading to the university being honored as a finalist for the 2020 Association for the Advancement of Sustainability in Higher Education (AASHE) Campus Sustainability Achievement Award along with the 2019 Keep Ohio Beautiful award for Colleges and Universities.

 Keep Ohio Beautiful is the Ohio affiliate of Keep America Beautiful, a national nonprofit with a goal of keeping communities clean and green.
 The organization provides resources to help put a stop to littering, enforce and encourage recycling and beautify communities across America.

 Multiple on-campus programs encouraging sustainability and environmental consciousness took place throughout 2019.

 “There is a huge impact of the programs, of the award, hopefully it’s encouraging people that there are a lot of ways to do good in the world and there are a lot of people that contribute to all of that,” said Melanie Knowles, the sustainability manager at the Office of Sustainability.